nickp60/riboSeed/README.md

   -s SPECIFIC_FEATURES, --specific_features SPECIFIC_FEATURES
                         colon:separated -- specific features; default:
                         16S:23S:5S
-  --keep_temps          view intermediate clustering files; default: False --clobber             overwrite previous output files; default: False -c CLUSTERS, --clusters CLUSTERS
+  --keep_temps          view intermediate clustering filesdefault: False --clobber             overwrite previous output files: default: False -c CLUSTERS, --clusters CLUSTERS
                         number of rDNA clusters;if submitting multiple
-                        records, must be a colon:separated list that matches number of genbank records.
+                        records, must be a colon:separated list whose length matches number of genbank records.
 Default is inferred from specific feature with fewest hits -v VERBOSITY, --verbosity VERBOSITY
                         1 = debug(), 2 = info(), 3 = warning(), 4 = error()
                         and 5 = critical(); default: 2
   --debug               Enable debug messages

 ```

+## Assessing rDNA regions
+### `riboSnag.py`
-* `riboSnag.py` takes the list of clustered locus tags and extracts their sequences with flanking regions, optionally turning the coding sequences to N's to minimize bias towards reference.
+`riboSnag.py` takes the list of clustered locus tags and extracts their sequences with flanking regions, optionally turning the coding sequences to N's to minimize bias towards reference.
 Is used to pull out regions of interest from a Genbank file.
 Outputs a directory with a fasta file for each clustered region (and a log file).

 Additionally, it does a lot of plotting to visualize the Shannon entropy, coverage, occurrences, and other useful metrics.